Dr. Lisa Schlotterhausen named new Vice President

-With the retirement of Vice President Cheryl Sanchez, Lamar Community College will be hosting finalists for the position of Vice President of Academic and Student Services on January 18 and 19, 2018.
+With the retirement of Vice President Cheryl Sanchez, Lamar Community College recently conducted a search for her replacement, hosting finalists for the position of Vice President of Academic and Student Services on January 18 and 19, 2018.

-In addition to campus tours, interviews with various groups on campus, and individual meetings with the college president, each candidate will be presenting and answering questions at an open forum to which the college and community are invited.
+In addition to campus tours, interviews with various groups on campus, and individual meetings with the college president, each candidate presented and answered questions at an open forum to which the college and community were invited.

 Candidate Open Forums

-Please join us in welcoming the candidates at the open forums on Thursday and Friday, January 18-19, in the Large Lecture Hall.
-The forums are open to the public and all are encouraged to attend.
+Open forums were held on Thursday and Friday, January 18-19, in the Large Lecture Hall.
+The forums were open to the public and all encouraged to attend.